JeremyMcCormick/maven-test-project/README.md

 The release itself within Github needs to be made manually by selecting the tag that was created in the dropdown.

+TODO List

-TODO: The bin jar should be automatically attached to the release by downloading it from Nexus in a post-release workflow.
+- The bin jar should be automatically attached to the release by downloading it from Nexus in a post-release workflow.
+- Build and deploy the project website to gh pages.